abdul-rasool/BO-DNA/README.md

 # License

-BO-DNA is licensed under the GNU General Public License, for more information read the LICENSE file or refer to:
+BO-DNA is licensed under the GNU General Public License; for more information, read the LICENSE file or refer to:

 http://www.gnu.org/licenses/